 - 5.1 There was extensive consultation undertaken prior to the introduction of the order.
-There is a legal requirement that the local authority consults with specific individuals and groups as part of the introduction of PSPOs.
-This would form part of the review. - Feedback since the order has been in placed has been positive.
+The outcome of consultation through the Council Portal can be found at Appendix 1. - 5.2 Feedback since the order has been in placed has been positive.
 Local Action Teams (LATs) and park users have been canvassed.
-LAT responses have endorsed the order, some LATs would like the order extended to other areas.
+LAT responses have endorsed the order, some LATs would like to order extended to other areas.
 Brighton Rugby Club based at Waterhall said: